 In 2012, I started a shop selling healing lip balm, bath herbs and a multi-purpose herbal healing ointment (some of which was packaged just for tattoo after-care).

 The Etsy shop came about after reading the book, The $100 Startup.
 I wanted to see if I could start a side business on a budget and be successful with it (or, at the very least, make all my money back).
 And that’s just what I did.

-Now, it would have been far more successful if I really put a lot of effort into spreading the word about my Etsy shop (I share how to start and grow an Etsy shop here), but I was kinda busy with this blog and my doTERRA business (not to mention my husband, kids and our bus project).
+Now, it would have been far more successful if I really put a lot of effort into spreading the word about my Etsy shop (I share how to start and grow an Etsy shop here), but I was kinda busy with this blog (not to mention my husband, kids and our bus project).
 Nevertheless, I was able to make all my money back, plus some, so I count it a success.

 Will I keep my Etsy shop?
 I don’t know.

-I like teaching far more than I like merely putting products in people’s hands (which is why I love doTERRA – I get to do both).
+I like teaching far more than I like merely putting products in people’s hands.
 I also like encouraging people to try my recipes and tweak them to make them their own.
 And I really like just giving stuff away.

-So, I have a gift for you: the recipe for my healing balm (a.k.a.
+So, I have a gift for you: the recipe for The Balm (a.k.a.
 Awesome Sauce).